LokiMetaSmith/NASA-COG/elec/Control Board/Control_1v1/FactoryTest/README.md

 On serial port monitor confirm device connects to LAN **ID16**.

 #### Set Stack power supply and +24VIn.
+Connect a 1.5K 1/2 wat resistor load on the Stack Power Supply ouput.
-With multi meeter observe the voltage on the load.
+With multi meeter observe the voltage on the stack power supply load.
-After observe and record voltage **ID16** after reset it should be 1V Send OEDCS serial port commands to set Stack power to load manual.
+After observe and record voltage **ID16** after reset it should be 1V the power on voltage.
+Send OEDCS serial port commands to set Stack power to load manual.
 * s:1
 * a:0.1
 * w:2.5
-Observe and record **ID17** Stack power to load should be 1V
+Observe and record **ID17** Stack power to load should now be about 12V

 ### Observe data on Cumulocity
 https://mcogs.us.cumulocity.com/apps/app-builder/index.html#/application/34000/dashboard/71202350/device/45175917
 ![image](https://github.com/PubInv/NASA-MCOG/assets/5836181/2a72fef9-9d39-459b-a6e8-70a8755b9307)
 Observe and report **ID19**.

+### End of Test
+Power off the unit under test.
+Remove all connections including the jumper wire at J14 and J25.
+Very carfuly so as to not bend pins, remove the LAN Sheild.
+Very carfuly so as to not bend pins, remove the Due controller.
+A modified pop cycle stick helps.

 ## Rejoice another great OEDCS has been born!